 - Geographic Information System (GIS).
 A special-purpose

-system composed of hardware and software in which a common spatial
+system composed of hardware and software in which a common

-data management, transformation, and
+and representation; data management, transformation, and

 analysis; and data reporting and product generation.

 - GIS-T. Acronym for Transportation-oriented Geographic

-how networks can be encoded and their properties measured.
+about how networks can be encoded and their properties measured.

+the great circle.
 The great circle distance is useful to

 establish the shortest path to use when traveling at the

 route is the one following the curve of the planet, along

-- Green Logistics.
+- Green logistics.
 Supply chain management

 practices and strategies that reduce the environmental and

 energy footprint of freight distribution.
 They focus on

 material handling, waste management, packaging and transport.

 - Gross Domestic Product (GDP).
-A measure of the total
+A measure of the

-a given period, usually one year.
+economy during a given period, usually one year.
 Obtained

 in the form of profits, compensation to employees, and depreciation

 (consumption of capital).
-Only domestic
+Only domestic production is included,

-possessions owned abroad, hence the use of the word domestic.
+abroad, hence the use of the word domestic.

 - Gross National Product (GNP).
-The total market value
+The total market

-the labor and capital are located.
+regardless of where the labor and capital are located.
 GNP

-that residents earn from investments
+that residents earn from investments abroad and excluding

-- Gross Register Tonnage.
+- Gross register tonnage.
 The total cargo

 space available for a ship to carry commercial cargo.
 It

-excludes non-cargo revenue space, such as the engine room and
+excludes non-cargo revenue space, such as the engine room

-- Handy and Handymax: Traditionally the workhorses of the
+- Handy and Handymax: Traditionally the workhorses

-popular ships with less than 50,000 dwt.
+types remain popular ships with less than 50,000 dwt.
 This

 category is also used to define small-sized oil tankers.

 - Haulage, Carrier / Merchant.
 Carrier